Abu Dhabi F1 GP | Schedule and where to watch the Formula 1 race on TV

 12/11/2021

-The British Lewis hamilton (Mercedes) and Max verstappen (Red Bull) will play the drivers’ title at the Yas Marina circuit from this Friday, December 10.
-They arrive in Abu Dhabi tied on points in the World Cup standings.
+The British Lewis hamilton (Mercedes) and Max verstappen (Red Bull) are playing the drivers’ title today at the Yas Marina circuit after reaching the last test of the calendar tied on points in the World Cup standings.

 Race: 2:00 p.m.
 CET (58 laps)